Rafael-Espinosa-Bramasco/ByteForge_WIN/README.md

     byteforge mydata 256 myotherdata.bin

-You can call the app with just the number of bytes (the output file name will be data.bin).
+You can call the app with just the number of bytes (the output file name will be bytes.bin).

     byteforge 1024